cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 <!--  ----------------------------------------- -->
 ## American Astronomical Society Journals (AAS)

-The CDS selects tables from publishes papers which will be ingested in VizieR.
+The CDS selects tables from published papers which will be ingested in VizieR.
 <!-- tables coming from AAS are not systematically ingested in VizieR. -->
 Machine readable tables (MRT) are prioritised, but other tables or FITS spectra/images can also be added.